Originally published June 2018 / Updated January 2019

 Talking about the forest.
 Whether you go there to respond to a call of nature, to go for a walk, or to camp, watch out for ticks.
 Particularly May and June are problematic.
 About 2 % of ticks are infected with Lyme and/or Encephalitis, serious diseases.

 When bitten, go to a hospital and if you find the tick on you, take it with you to have it tested in a lab to see if it carries either disease.
 More info here.

 7- A Word on Toilets

 As I mentioned in the Accommodation & Overland Camping overviews of Korea and Japan, public toilets in those countries are from another world.
 It is a luxury to easily get used to and frankly, after two years, it’s not as easy to get used to the public toilets in Russia.
 Expect dirty, overflowing pit toilets in shabby constructions of wood or concrete.

 Interestingly, to put it kindly, you may find them right along a bus stops in the middle of nowhere but not necessarily at gas stations (and if they have them, expect them to be dirty and overflowing too, even at the new HKK gas stations).
 The conclusion, as a local was quick to point out: “The forest is your friend”.

 Let there be no misunderstanding: no, you don’t have to go to these places.
 No, these are not by definition the best spots.
-In Russia you will have no problem finding your own places to camp.
+In Siberia you will have no problem finding your own places to camp.
 We decided to share our GPS Waypoints anyway, for overlanders who would like tips about camping spots which we enjoyed or found practical.
 Please note that this is always our personal experience.